Ultra-processed food

 • The association was only modestly attenuated by adjusting for overall diet quality — again pointing to a processing-specific effect.

-A 2025 pilot study of genome-wide DNA methylation in 30 women found 80 differentially methylated regions between high- and low-UPF intake groups, mostly hypomethylated in the high-UPF group — consistent with altered expression of metabolic and inflammatory genes.[19]
+A small exploratory pilot study of genome-wide DNA methylation in 30 women found 80 differentially methylated regions between high- and low-UPF intake groups, mostly hypomethylated in the high-UPF group — suggestive but far from confirmatory at this sample size.[25]

-At the cellular level, UPF intake correlates with shorter telomeres and a 40% higher risk of physical frailty plus a 32% higher risk of low muscle strength, independent of total calorie intake.[20]
-The displacement of bioavailable protein and protective phytochemicals contributes to age-related sarcopenia.
+More tentative still: a 2026 review reports that UPF intake correlates with shorter telomeres and with a roughly 40% higher risk of physical frailty and 32% higher risk of low muscle strength.[26]
+These figures rest on a single recent review and should be read as preliminary.
+The displacement of bioavailable protein and protective phytochemicals is a plausible contributor to age-related muscle loss.

 Not all UPFs are equally bad